tracee/contextlogger/connectors/README.md

 > This document contains documentation for the contextlogger-connectors module.
-Click [here](/README.md) to get an overview that TracEE is about.
+Click [here](/README.md) to get an overview about the TracEE Context-Logger.

 # contextlogger-connectors